mholling/rpirtscts/README.md

     cd rpirtscts
     make

 All going well, an `rpirtscts` executable will be built.
+The command takes a single option, either `on` or `off`, to respectively enable or disable the flow control pins.
 Running it requires root permissions, so:

-    sudo ./rpirtscts
+    sudo ./rpirtscts on

-A short message indicates success.
+Any other invocation produces a short usage description.

 It is also possible to alter file permissions so that `sudo` is not necessary: